-Built-in → Card Copies all files from built-in camera memory to a memory card.
-This option copies all the files in built-in camera memory.
+Built-in → Card ilt-in → Card Copies all files from built-in camera memory to a memory call the files in built-in camera memory.
 It cannot be used to copy a single file.
 Card → Built-in Copies a single file on the memory card to camera built-in camera memory.
 Files are copied to the folder in built-in memory whose name has the largest serial number.
 1Use [◀] and [▶] to select the file you want to copy.
 2Use [▲] and [▼] to select "Copy" and then press [SET].